 A fiction writer from Omaha, Nebraska, I report a civil law and politics beat, teach creative writing at the University of Nebraska at Omaha, co-direct Omaha Lit Fest, and help run Dundee Book Company, one of the world’s smallest bookstores.

-My short stories have appeared in Best New American Voices, New Stories from the Midwest, Boulevard (as the winner of their Short Fiction Prize for Emerging Writers), The Kenyon Review, The Southern Review, The Cincinnati Review, Confrontation, and Five Chapters, among others.
+My short stories have appeared in Best New American Voices, New Stories from the Midwest, Boulevard (as the winner of their Short Fiction Prize for Emerging Writers), The Kenyon Review, The Southern Review, Narrative, The Cincinnati Review, Confrontation, and Five Chapters, among others.
 In February 2015, my chapbook On the River, Down Where They Found Willy Brown was published by Edition Solitude.

 I’m represented by Stephanie Delman of Greenburger Associates.

 For media requests, please contact Kristin Lunghamer, Publicist, Little A.

 For event queries, book clubs, and other reasonable requests, email me at firstname.lastname@example.org.